iasql/docs/docs/ECS Fargate Tutorials/typeorm.md

 ---
-sidebar_position: 3
+sidebar_position: 1
-slug: '/quickstart'
+slug: '/typeorm'
 ---

-# Quickstart
+# IaSQL on TypeORM

 In this tutorial we will run [TypeORM SQL migrations](https://typeorm.io/#/migrations) on top of IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
 The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.